Antonov An-24

-The Antonov An-24 (Russian/Ukrainian: Антонов Ан-24) (NATO reporting name: Coke) is a 44-seat twin turboprop transport/passenger aircraft designed in 1957 in the Soviet Union by the Antonov Design Bureau and manufactured by the Kyiv, Irkutsk and Ulan-Ude Aviation Factories.
-It was the first of a future family of turboprops by Antonov.
-The An-30 came next with a cartographic configuration, then the An-26 with a military configuration and lastly the An-32 with modernized equipment.
-The An-132 was intended to be the next member of the An-24 family, but Saudi Arabia's Taqnia ceased cooperation and the only prototype was destroyed, which led to the project being cancelled.
-A Chinese licensed-built version, the Xi'an Y-7, is heavily based on the An-24, but is not a member of the family.
+The Antonov An-24 (Russian/Ukrainian: Антонов Ан-24; NATO reporting name: Coke) is a 50-seat twin turboprop regional airliner designed in 1957 in the Soviet Union by the Antonov Design Bureau.
+Later variants saw other uses, such as military transport and aerial cartography.
+The aircraft was manufactured by the Kyiv, Irkutsk and Ulan-Ude Aviation Factories.
+It was license-produced in China as the early versions of the Xi'an Y-7.

+The An-24 was the first of a future family of turboprops by Antonov.
+The first variant was the An-30, which came equipped with a cartographic configuration.
+It was then followed by the An-26, which was a more militarized version of the airliner.
+The final variant was the An-32, which was given more modernized equipment and powerful engines.
+The An-132 was the result of a joint venture between Antonov and Saudi Arabia's Taqnia to develop a modernized version of the An-24 family, but Taqnia left the project and the only prototype was destroyed, which led to the project being cancelled.